Nschess/Nschess/README.md

           { move: "Kd4", correct: false }
         ],
         feedback: "e4+ works because the white king protects e4.
 The pawn checks the black king and gains space for the endgame."
+      },
+      {
+        level: "Beginner",
+        side: "White to move",
+        title: "Scholar's finish",
+        prompt: "The queen and bishop are aimed at f7.
+Which move is checkmate?",
+        fen: "rnb1kbnr/pppp1ppp/8/4p3/2B1P3/5Q2/PPPP1PPP/RNB1K1NR",
+        targets: ["f7"],
+        hint: "The bishop on c4 protects the queen when she lands beside the king.",
+        answers: [
+          { move: "Qxf7#", correct: true },
+          { move: "Qxf7+", correct: false },
+          { move: "Bb5", correct: false }
+        ],
+        feedback: "Qxf7# works because the queen attacks the king and the bishop protects f7."
+      },
+      {
+        level: "Beginner",
+        side: "White to move",
+        title: "Rook lift mate",
+        prompt: "Black's king has no safe square.
+Find the clean mate.",
+        fen: "6k1/5ppp/8/8/8/8/5PPP/R5K1",
+        targets: ["a8"],
+        hint: "Use the rook to attack along the back rank.",
+        answers: [
+          { move: "Ra8#", correct: true },
+          { move: "Kf2", correct: false },
+          { move: "Ra7", correct: false }
+        ],
+        feedback: "Ra8# traps the king on g8.
+The rook controls the rank and the pawns block escape."
+      },
+      {
+        level: "Intermediate",
+        side: "Black to move",
+        title: "Queen and bishop battery",
+        prompt: "White's king is exposed on g1.
+Which queen move ends it?",
+        fen: "6k1/5ppp/8/2b5/8/6q1/5PPP/6K1",
+        targets: ["f2"],
+        hint: "The bishop guards f2, so the queen can move there with force.",
+        answers: [
+          { move: "Qxf2#", correct: true },
+          { move: "Qg4", correct: false },
+          { move: "Bxf2+", correct: false }
+        ],
+        feedback: "Qxf2# is mate because the bishop on c5 protects the queen and the king has no capture or flight square."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Remove the defender",
+        prompt: "The knight is pinned and the king is boxed in.
+Which capture finishes the attack?",
+        fen: "6k1/5ppp/8/8/2B5/5Q2/5PPP/6K1",
+        targets: ["f7"],
+        hint: "The queen can capture on f7 with bishop support.",
+        answers: [
+          { move: "Qxf7#", correct: true },
+          { move: "Bxf7+", correct: false },
+          { move: "Qd5", correct: false }
+        ],
+        feedback: "Qxf7# combines queen pressure with bishop protection.
+Black cannot take the queen or escape."
+      },
+      {
+        level: "Advanced",
+        side: "White to move",
+        title: "Quiet back-rank killer",
+        prompt: "The direct check is available, but only one rook move is mate.",
+        fen: "6k1/5ppp/8/8/8/8/5PPP/4R1K1",
+        targets: ["e8"],
+        hint: "Put the rook on the back rank where it cuts every escape.",
+        answers: [
+          { move: "Re8#", correct: true },
+          { move: "Re7", correct: false },
+          { move: "Kf2", correct: false }
+        ],
+        feedback: "Re8# controls the eighth rank while Black's own pawns trap the king."
+      },
+      {
+        level: "Advanced",
+        side: "Black to move",
+        title: "Corner net",
+        prompt: "White's king is stuck in the corner.
+Find the forcing queen move.",
+        fen: "6k1/5ppp/8/8/8/8/5qPP/7K",
+        targets: ["f1"],
+        hint: "The queen can attack from f1 and cover the escape squares.",
+        answers: [
+          { move: "Qf1#", correct: true },
+          { move: "Qxg2+", correct: false },
+          { move: "Qe1+", correct: false }
+        ],
+        feedback: "Qf1# seals the corner.
+The king cannot capture the queen or move away from check."
+      },
+      {
+        level: "Beginner",
+        side: "White to move",
+        title: "Loose queen",
+        prompt: "A black queen is undefended.
+Which move wins it with check?",
+        fen: "4k3/8/8/8/8/8/4q3/4R1K1",
+        targets: ["e2"],
+        hint: "Use the rook on the open file.",
+        answers: [
+          { move: "Rxe2+", correct: true },
+          { move: "Re8+", correct: false },
+          { move: "Kf2", correct: false }
+        ],
+        feedback: "Rxe2+ removes the hanging queen and keeps the move forcing with check."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Fork warm-up",
+        prompt: "The knight can check the king and attack the queen.",
+        fen: "4k3/8/5N2/7q/8/8/8/4K3",
+        targets: ["g8"],
+        hint: "Look for a knight check that also points at h6 or h4.",
+        answers: [
+          { move: "Ng8+", correct: true },
+          { move: "Nd7", correct: false },
+          { move: "Nh7", correct: false }
+        ],
+        feedback: "Ng8+ checks the king first.
+After the king moves, White can collect the queen."
+      },
+      {
+        level: "Intermediate",
+        side: "Black to move",
+        title: "Pinned defender",
+        prompt: "White's queen is tied to king safety.
+Find the forcing capture.",
+        fen: "6k1/5ppp/8/2b5/8/5q2/5QPP/6K1",
+        targets: ["f2"],
+        hint: "The bishop and queen are already working on the same square.",
+        answers: [
+          { move: "Qxf2+", correct: true },
+          { move: "Qg4", correct: false },
+          { move: "Bxf2+", correct: false }
+        ],
+        feedback: "Qxf2+ removes the defender and keeps White's king under direct pressure."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Candidate checks",
+        prompt: "Use checks, captures, and threats.
+Which check wins the queen?",
+        fen: "4k3/3q1ppp/5N2/1B6/8/8/5PPP/6K1",
+        targets: ["d7"],
+        hint: "The bishop can take the queen because the knight protects the landing square.",
+        answers: [
+          { move: "Bxd7+", correct: true },
+          { move: "Nxd7", correct: false },
+          { move: "Bf1", correct: false }
+        ],
+        feedback: "Bxd7+ is the forcing candidate: it wins the queen and checks the king."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Back-rank theme",
+        prompt: "The king is boxed in by pawns.
+Which rook move uses the open file?",
+        fen: "6k1/5ppp/8/8/8/8/5PPP/4R1K1",
+        targets: ["e8"],
+        hint: "Move the rook to the eighth rank.",
+        answers: [
+          { move: "Re8#", correct: true },
+          { move: "Re7", correct: false },
+          { move: "Kf2", correct: false }
+        ],
+        feedback: "Re8# turns the open file into a mating net."
+      },
+      {
+        level: "Intermediate",
+        side: "Black to move",
+        title: "Battery strike",
+        prompt: "The bishop guards the target.
+Which queen capture is strongest?",
+        fen: "6k1/5ppp/8/2b5/8/6q1/5PPP/5RK1",
+        targets: ["f2"],
+        hint: "Capture the defender next to the king.",
+        answers: [
+          { move: "Qxf2+", correct: true },
+          { move: "Qg4", correct: false },
+          { move: "Bxf2+", correct: false }
+        ],
+        feedback: "Qxf2+ uses the bishop's protection and forces White to answer the attack."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Hanging piece check",
+        prompt: "A loose piece can be taken with tempo.
+Find the forcing capture.",
+        fen: "4k3/8/8/8/4b3/8/8/4R1K1",
+        targets: ["e4"],
+        hint: "Use the rook to take the loose bishop.",
+        answers: [
+          { move: "Rxe4+", correct: true },
+          { move: "Re8+", correct: false },
+          { move: "Kf2", correct: false }
+        ],
+        feedback: "Rxe4+ wins material while keeping the initiative."
+      },
+      {
+        level: "Intermediate",
+        side: "White to move",
+        title: "Threat first",
+        prompt: "Choose the move that creates a direct mate threat.",
+        fen: "6k1/5ppp/8/8/2B5/5Q2/5PPP/6K1",
+        targets: ["a8"],
+        hint: "The queen can join the bishop on a long diagonal.",
+        answers: [
+          { move: "Qa8+", correct: true },
+          { move: "Qxf7+", correct: false },
+          { move: "Bc4", correct: false }
+        ],
+        feedback: "Qa8+ uses the diagonal battery and forces Black to solve an immediate king problem."
+      },
+      {
+        level: "Intermediate",
+        side: "Black to move",
+        title: "Count the guards",
+        prompt: "White's f-pawn is pinned.
+Which capture keeps the attack alive?",
+        fen: "6k1/5ppp/8/2b5/8/5q2/5PPP/4R1K1",
+        targets: ["f2"],
+        hint: "The queen can capture because the bishop controls f2.",
+        answers: [
+          { move: "Qxf2+", correct: true },
+          { move: "Bxf2+", correct: false },
+          { move: "Qg4", correct: false }
+        ],
+        feedback: "Qxf2+ works because the target is guarded and the king has to respond."
+      },
+      {
+        level: "Advanced",
+        side: "White to move",
+        title: "Deep back-rank check",
+        prompt: "Compare candidate rook checks.
+Which one gives Black no useful defense?",
+        fen: "6k1/5ppp/8/8/8/8/5PPP/2R3K1",
+        targets: ["c8"],
+        hint: "Use the farthest back-rank square available to the rook.",
+        answers: [
+          { move: "Rc8#", correct: true },
+          { move: "Rc7", correct: false },
+          { move: "Kf2", correct: false }
+        ],
+        feedback: "Rc8# cuts the whole rank and leaves the boxed-in king with no escape."
+      },
+      {
+        level: "Advanced",
+        side: "Black to move",
+        title: "Deflection finish",
+        prompt: "White's rook is the only defender.
+Which queen move overloads it?",
+        fen: "6k1/5ppp/8/2b5/8/5q2/5PPP/4R1K1",
+        targets: ["f2"],
+        hint: "Force the king to face a protected queen capture.",
+        answers: [
+          { move: "Qxf2+", correct: true },
+          { move: "Bxf2+", correct: false },
+          { move: "Qg4", correct: false }
+        ],
+        feedback: "Qxf2+ deflects the defense because the queen is protected and the check is forcing."
+      },
+      {
+        level: "Advanced",
+        side: "White to move",
+        title: "Promotion race",
+        prompt: "Use the king's support to make the pawn break decisive.",
+        fen: "8/4k3/8/3P4/3K4/8/8/8",
+        targets: ["d6"],
+        hint: "Advance with check and force the king backward.",
+        answers: [
+          { move: "d6+", correct: true },
+          { move: "Kc5", correct: false },
+          { move: "Ke4", correct: false }
+        ],
+        feedback: "d6+ gains a tempo in the pawn race and pushes the defender away."
+      },
+      {
+        level: "Advanced",
+        side: "White to move",
+        title: "Calculate before capture",
+        prompt: "The tempting capture is not enough.
+Which forcing move starts the finish?",
+        fen: "6k1/5ppp/8/8/2B5/5Q2/5PPP/4R1K1",
+        targets: ["e8"],
+        hint: "Start with the rook check, then the bishop and queen cover escape squares.",
+        answers: [
+          { move: "Re8+", correct: true },
+          { move: "Qxf7+", correct: false },
+          { move: "Bxf7+", correct: false }
+        ],
+        feedback: "Re8+ is the strongest forcing candidate because it limits the king before any capture."
       }
     ];